tracielin/PICU_Resources/index.md

 ## Articles/Resources Relevant to the Practice of Pediatric Critical Care Medicine
 Topic headers are to the left.
 Some articles may appear in more than one category.

+THESE CHANGES WERE MADE TO THE MASTER BRANCH FILE

 You can use the [editor on GitHub](https://github.com/tracielin/PICUResources/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.